 Intriguing plots, pretty gripping, though I lost interest towards the end but maybe that's the point - the destination itself was never going to be the most interesting part.
 Mubi probably should choose a different photo for this film btw - those two characters are very minor parts in the whole journey.

 One of the most compelling openings I've seen.
 I instantly bought the style, which was unlike anything.
 The visuals are, while I’m no aficionado, the most artful rendering of lo-fi cinematography I've experienced.
 Mostly silent performances show the range of what the human face can convey.
-Only ding is the part seeing w/ uniforms and tanks and shit, felt from a different movie.
+Only ding is the part w/ uniforms and tanks and shit, felt from a different movie.
 Still, 5 bloody stars for originality!

 Llinás arrives with the ambition to rewrite the protocols of cinema with a satchel full of Borges, Cortázar, Verne and Stevenson.
 Llinás brings literature into a new dimension with the genius of the lunatic and the verb of the classics.
 From neutral motel rooms to shady gas stations, his lonesome characters wander, downriver, forging less than extraordinary stories.